 There is one animal you wouldn’t necessarily expect to see in Tasmania, the penguin.
 However Tasmania is home to the smallest penguin in the world, aptly called the fairy penguin.
 Its presence along Tasmania’s shoreline is a result of the island’s unique position close to the bountiful waters that surround Antarctica.

 Moving between these key stories as the seasons progress, we’ll showcase the landscapes that make this island so special.
-We’ll also meet a whole cast of other creatures – including bandicoots, possums, wallabies and wedge-tailed eagles. ’Tasmania: Weird and Wonderful’ will be a visual feast filled with intimate stories and amazing discoveries from one of the few places on the planet that can still be considered truly primeval.
+We’ll also meet a whole cast of other creatures – including white wallabies, eastern quolls, jumping ants and glowing worms. ’Tasmania: Weird and Wonderful’ will be a visual feast filled with intimate stories and amazing discoveries from one of the few places on the planet that can still be considered truly primeval.